AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 We need two rules, depending on whether or not a CUSK is detected.

 The first rule requires the equations to be fully parametric in its kinds, whereas the second allows non-parametric equations and polymorphic recursion. **Simon:** I don't know what this means. **Richard:** "Non-parametric" here refers to using a kind-indexed closed type family, where the equations match on the kinds, not just the types.
-It has a flavor of polymorphic recursion in that the instantiations for the kind variables are not always the same at every usage.
+It has a flavor of polymorphic recursion in that the instantiations for the kind variables are not always the same at every usage.  **Simon* does it really matter?
+Could we simply nuke this paragraph?
+Introducing an entirely new term, that then has to be explained, and is not necessary to the exposition, seems to add nothing.
+***

 For closed type families, these rules are *different* than the implementation today, because kind inference for closed type families today is ill-specified.
 See [comment:18:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200).